Giving Facebook less data is a good idea. Even better: Just use it less

 The answer evokes that old Facebook standby: It’s complicated.
 You can and should take key steps to limit Facebook’s data collection.
 But while you can shave the money Facebook makes from selling ads targeted to your interests, this tactic isn’t as effective as spending less time—or no time at all—on the service.

-“This is actually very hard,” says Nima Gardideh, co-founder of the New York marketing agency Pearmill.
+“This is actually very hard,” says Nima Gardideh, cofounder of the New York marketing agency Pearmill.
 “Even if you’re on the extreme ends of trying to protect your data, the reality is that Facebook understands you very well.”

 Essential steps